noncent/instagram-data-scraper/README.md

 - 7 - Some minor UI changes
 `

-Feel free to use and enjoy!! & Yes! all feedback's, enhancements are most welcome...
+The developer encourages users to freely use and enjoy the Instagram Scraper tool.
+Any feedback or suggestions for enhancement are also most welcome.

 ---
 ### Request:
-This application/Code/Script is provided free of cost and for learning purpose that's how we can scrape a website HTML source code.
-It is not intended to harm anyone or to make any illegal use.
-Kindly, respect the user's privacy and other peoples effort.
-Do not try to intent break anything.
-This World is Beautiful...
-More Then We thought :)
+The developer hopes that users will find the Instagram Scraper tool useful and enjoyable.
+While it is provided free of cost for learning purposes, it should not be used to harm anyone or for any illegal activities.
+It is important to respect the privacy of others and the effort they have put into their content.
+Please do not attempt to break anything or engage in any malicious activities.

+Remember that the world is beautiful and full of wonder, and we should use technology to enhance our lives and share our experiences in a positive and respectful manner.

-Thank you all :)
+Thank you all :heart: